isopod-cloud/chasm/README.md

 This quickstart will walk you through the process of creating a simple Chasm-powered network: installation, defining the mesh network subnets, deploying the network, and then how to tear it down.

+### npm

+Instructions for the `npm` quickstart are provided [here](docs/npm-quickstart.md).
+Docker may be preferred as you do not need to install pulumi.

 ### Docker

-This project uses [docker](https://www.docker.com/).
+The following instructions are for the [docker](https://www.docker.com/) quickstart.
 The latest image should be downloaded with:

 ```sh
 docker pull isopod/chasm:main